crtarsorg/istinomer-proveri-me/README.md

     $ touch config.cfg
     $ cat config-template.cfg > config.cfg

-open the config.cfg file and pass the following arguments to it
+Open the config.cfg file and pass the following arguments to it

 [Application]
 #put any port that you wish which is not in use example 8000
 SERVER_PORT = 8000

-#put any string that you wish as a secret key, example: 'mySecretKey'
+#put any text that you wish as a secret key, example: 'mySecretKey'
 SECRET_KEY = 'mySecretKey'

 [Mongo]